widdix/aws-lambda-youtube-dl/README.md

 # aws-lambda-youtube-dl

+> This project is no longer maintained.
+AWS does no longer bundle python in Node.js runtimes.

 Download YouTube (and a [few other sites](https://ytdl-org.github.io/youtube-dl/supportedsites.html)) videos to S3 using Lambda powered by [youtube-dl](https://ytdl-org.github.io/youtube-dl/index.html).

 ## Deploy and Test